-Unlawfully Concealing a Will in New York
+Unlawfully Concealing a Will

 The tragic death of a loved one, particularly a parent, can be a traumatic and upsetting time for all involved.
 This mix of emotions and sadness may be complicated further by family strife and personality differences and cause people to do drastic and uncharacteristic things.
 However, unlawfully concealing a will in New York is a felony.